TL;DR

 | WPA | Very Good.
 WPA's "Freedom" and "Premier" hospital lists provide broad access to Nuffield facilities. | WPA has a strong reputation for customer service and claims handling. |

-Working with a broker like WeCovr allows you to compare quotes from all these leading insurers side-by-side, ensuring you get the best price for a policy that includes the hospital access you want.
+Working with a WeCovr specialist or one of our broker partners allows you to compare quotes from all these well-known insurers side-by-side, ensuring you get the competitive price for a policy that includes the hospital access you want.

 What's the Difference?
 Nuffield Health Membership vs. Private Health Insurance